scl971009/Go-Back-N/README.md

 # Go-Back-N

-Built a C version of reliable data transfer over UDP using go-back-N protocol.
+Used C to implement reliable data transfer over UDP using go-back-N protocol.